Florida's Broken System · Melbourne, Florida

 THE SYSTEM

-Jerry Dunn was shot in the head by Travis Edwards in 1994.
-Over the next thirty years he watched the same system — the same failures — repeat.
+J. Dunn was shot in the head in 1994.
+Over the next thirty years he watched the same system, the same failures, repeat.
 This book is the documented record of every court date, every commitment, every release, and every failure to notify.
 It is also the legislative case for Karen's Law.

 Paperback ISBN